 The picture above is the database of books.
 The Region Field will determine the location of the shelves of each book.

 The result in the query can be seen like this:

 Related Access Database

 - case statement access

-- access case switch
+- ms access case statement syntax

-- case condition in ms access
+- ms access case statement

 - microsft access multiple case statement

 - case when statement in access

 - case condition used in joins in ms access